 Chigger bites are caused by mite larvae, which are usually red in color and are very tiny, less than one percent of an inch in length.
 Most can not be seen with the naked eye.
 Adult chigger mites measure one-twentieth an inch in length, so they are visible, but they don’t feed on humans.

-Chigger mites belong to the genus Eutrombicula and are arachnids, like spiders and ticks (there are thousands of other species of mites, some of which feed exclusively on vegetation).
+Chigger mites belong to the genus Eutrombicula and are arachnids, like spiders and ticks (there are thousands of other species of mites, some of which feed exclusively on vegetation). above we have discussed what is chigger and some basic information about chiggers. now let’s discuss about where they live. further we will see how to get rid of chigger bites.

 Where Do Chiggers Live?